icyphox/site/pages/blog/pycon-wrap-up.md

 ## C'est tout

 Overall, a great time and a weekend well spent.
-It was very different from your typical security conference -- a lot more _chill_, if you will.
+It was very different from your typical security conference---a lot more _chill_, if you will.
 The organizers did a fantastic job and the entire event was put together really well.
 I don't have much else to say, but I know for sure that I'll be